Krallice

-Krallice is an American black metal band formed by New York City musicians Colin Marston, Mick Barr, Nick McMaster and Lev Weinstein.
-They play an experimental, highly technical style of black metal.
-The band has released twelve studio albums and three EPs, most recently the LP Psychagogue on June 17, 2022.
+Krallice is an American black metal band from the Woodhaven, Queens neighborhood of New York City.
+Formed in 2007 by musicians Colin Marston and Mick Barr, they play an experimental, highly technical style of black metal.

+In 2008, the band added bassist Nick McMaster and drummer Lev Weinstein.
+The band has released fifteen studio albums and three EPs, most recently the LP Inorganic Rites on July 5, 2024.
 They have been described as "one of the most interesting, engaging black metal bands to emerge in recent years" and "one of the most important bands in modern black metal".

 History

-Krallice was by formed by Colin Marston and Mick Barr in 2007.
+Krallice was by formed by Colin Marston and Mick Barr in 2007, in Marston's recording studio named Menegroth located in the Woodhaven, Queens neighborhood of New York City.
 Barr said in an interview that "Colin and I had talked about trying to do a black metal record together with no real plans of making it sound good or even releasing it, but as we were writing the music we kind of let it take its own shape.
 And we liked it more than we expected to."
 They later recruited Lev Weinstein on drums and Nicholas McMaster on bass and second vocalist.
 They released their debut full length album Krallice in 2008 through Profound Lore to critical acclaim.
 Bass on this album was performed by Barr and Marston, while McMaster learned the bass parts and performed additional vocals.

 They released their second full-length album Dimensional Bleedthrough in November 2009 through Profound Lore and Gilead Media.
 The album received critical praise and was featured on a number of end-of-year lists.
 Around this time, Marston joined the Canadian death metal band Gorguts, Barr was working on music with Barr-Nevai, and Weinstein began working with Bloody Panda.
 They returned with their third full-length album Diotima in April 2011.
 AllMusic wrote that "At their best, they're an overwhelming sonic force, and Diotima is their best album to date."
 Later that year they released a single titled "Traditional", as well as the cover EP Orphans of Sickness.